 If you are going to have more than your table allows, you may want to set up different tables in different rooms.
 In warmer climates, you may want to set up seating outside.
 In colder climates, it's great to have smaller tables in separate rooms like the dining room, family room, kitchen, sunroom, etc...
 Decorating the different tables with the same centerpiece will help make the rooms cohesive in style.
 Going through your fall decorations and pulling them for your centerpieces works nicely.
 No cost and no time looking for something.
 Plus, it eliminates the clutter on other surfaces.
 It's a win-win.

-If you have one table, try decorating with existing decoration you have around the house and cut some branches off evergreens in your yard.
+If you have one table, try decorating with the existing decoration you have around the house and cut some branches off evergreens in your yard.
 The evergreen tree branches and leaves add a fresh look to plastic or beaded decoration.
-I like to start with something tall and work my way down to the table with different sized items.
+I like to start with something tall and work my way down to the table with different-sized items.
 It looks beautiful and brings color to the table.

 What to do a few days before Thanksgiving?